Jake0Miller/mod_0_skills/top_down_design.md

       - Step into the restaurant

-    B. Ask to be seated
+    - Ask to be seated

-        i.
-Find the host
+      - Find the host

-        ii.
-Tell them how many are in your party
+      - Tell them how many are in your party

-        iii.
-Follow the host to your table
+      - Follow the host to your table

-    C. Take your seat
+    - Take your seat

 2. Order your food

-    A. Read the menu
+    - Read the menu

-        i.
-Pick out your favorite item
+      - Pick out your favorite item

-    B. Tell the server what you want to eat
+    - Tell the server what you want to eat

-        i.
-Be polite
+      - Be polite

 3. Wait for your food

-    A. Do Turing homework while you wait
+    - Do Turing homework while you wait

-    B. Review Turing vocabulary while you wait
+    - Review Turing vocabulary while you wait

 4. Eat your food

-    A. Put away your Turing material so you don't get food on it
+    - Put away your Turing material so you don't get food on it

 5. Pay your bill

-    A. Don't forget to leave a tip
+    - Don't forget to leave a tip